10 Functional Core Exercises for Stability and Strength

 What Are Functional Core Workouts?

 Functional core workouts are exercises that target core muscles, hips, and lower back with the goal of enhancing stability, balance, and general functional fitness.
+Incorporating functional ab exercises into your routine can help you achieve a stronger, more resilient core.

 Functional core exercises are designed to simulate real-life motions and activities, in contrast to typical core workouts, which may only be concerned with achieving six-pack abs [2].